Barracudach/CallStack-Spoofer/README.md

 It is important to understand that no function calls should be used in the shellcode, except for calls via direct addresses, because the calls use **nearcall**, and we will get an invalid relative call.
 We also encrypt our return address with xor , because it will still be stored on the stack.

+It was written in a hurry, so there are flaws here.